hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/06b-BasicAPIs.md

   + more complex solutions:
     + processing transaction: require more available space than local storage
     + e.g., IndexedDB, a No SQL database
-  + limit amount of data to prevent from storing anything huge
+  + limit amount of data to prevent from storing anything anything huge
   + storage not necessarily permanent
   + serious applications
     + synchronizing existing data with the server on a regular basis